Skyline view of Wellington Rd. in downtown London, Ontario Canada

 “We have a lot of cool stuff,” says curator Rena O’Halloran.
 More than 40 acts representing every musical genre from opera to punk have donated items, including guitars, costumes and vinyl recordings.

 “Everybody loves Tommy Hunter and the Kittie boots.”
 Compare Hunter’s custom snakeskin cowboy boots with Kittie’s mile-high platforms.
 Alf Tibbs’ curled-toe Shriner shoes are a hit with kids.
-Victor Garber’s mother Hope Wolf was the blues singer in Tibbs’ band.
+Actor Victor Garber’s mother Hope Wolf was the blues singer in Tibbs’ band.
 He block-listed a venue for its racist policy.

 Musician Tommy Hunter at the The London Music Hall of Fame located in London, Ontario